Welschinger invariants of real Del Pezzo surfaces of degree $\ge 3$: Applications

 \begin{theorem} For any nef and big real divisor class $D$ on $\CS$, the Welschinger invariant $\WW_{F}(\CS,D)$ is positive.
 In particular, through any collection of $c_1(\CS)D-1$ generic points of $F$ one can trace a real rational curve $C\in|D|$ passing through the given points.
 Furthermore, one has In particular,

 \end{theorem}

 \begin{remark} (1) The positivity of the usual Welschinger invariants $\WW(\CS, D)$ does not hold: $\WW(\CS,-K_{\CS})=0$, whereas $\WW_F(\CS,-K_{\CS})=4$ {\rm (}{\it cf.} Example \ref{ex}\/{\rm )}.
 Indeed, for any $2 = K^2_\CS - 1$ generic points of $F$, there are exactly two planes passing through these points and tangent to the spherical component of $\R\CS$; each of these two planes intersects $\CS$ along a cubic with a solitary node belonging to the spherical component.
-The planes passing through the chosen two points and tangent to~$F$ give rise to rational cubics whose total contribution to $\WW(\CS, -K_{\CS})$ {\rm (}as well as to $\WW_F(\CS, -K_{\CS})${\rm )} is equal to the negative Euler characteristics of~$F$ blown up at $3$ points.
+The planes passing through the chosen two points and tangent to~$F$ give rise to rational cubics whose total contribution to $\WW(\CS, -K_{\CS})$ {\rm (}as well as to $\WW_F(\CS, -K_{\CS})${\rm )} is equal to the Euler characteristics of~$F$ blown up at $3$ points, wherefrom the above total values follow.

 (2) For any real Del Pezzo surface $\Sig$ with disconnected real part and for any connected component~$F$ of $\R\Sig$, one has $W(\Sig, -K_\Sig, F) \leq 0$.
 Indeed, $W(\Sig, -K_\Sig, F) = -\chi(\R\Sig) + K^2_\Sig$, where $\chi(\R\Sig)$ is the Euler characteristics of $\R\Sig$, and the inequality $-\chi(\R\Sig) + K^2_\Sig\leq 0$ follows, for example, from Comessatti's classification of real rational surfaces~\cite{Com} (see also~\cite{DK}).